Kong/docs.konghq.com/src/gateway/how-to/request-transformations.md

 transformations, see the
 [full documentation](/hub/kong-inc/request-transformer/) for more detail.

-Next, we can use the `mock` service's `/requests` endpoint to test the behavior of the plugin.
+Next, use the `mock` service's `/requests` endpoint to test the behavior of the plugin.
 The `/requests` API will echo back valuable information from the request we make to it including headers and the request body we send.